-Early counting was done by means of small stones or pebbles (calculus

-= pebble, Latin; hence calcaria = limestone; chalk; calcium).
-Calculations were done by arranging pebbles on a flat surface (abax = flat surface, Greek; hence abacus).
-Boards divided up into squares, as with chess or draughts, were often used for such purposes.
-The chess board (chess: shah mat = checkmate - the king is dead - Persian), or écheque in French) gave us the name Exchequer, from Norman French.
+Early counting was done by means of small stones or pebbles (calculus = pebble, Latin; hence calcaria = limestone; chalk; calcium).
+Calculations were done by arranging pebbles on a flat surface (abax = flat surface, Greek;

 The Greeks excelled in trade, and were adept at the calculations needed for commerce.
 By contact with Greek culture, before and after the conquest of Greece by Rome, Greek use of calculating techniques and devices became available to the Romans, who absorbed them.